Homepage / AuNP Research Blog / Gold Nanoparticle Cancer Research News #3

 “When more acetic acid is retrieved from the cervix of women with no cervical intraepithelial neoplasia (cervical cancer) the nanoparticles produced will be of a particular shape and size than when less acetic acid is retrieved.”
 “Nanoparticles of different shapes and sizes produced by acetic acid of different quantities absorb different colours which results in colour differences.” - IIT teams developing a self test for cervical cancer - Prasad Ravindranath, Science Chronicle |

-Here's an example of what Tejaswini Appidi stated above.
+Here's an example of what is stated above.

 In the self-test, to tell if a woman had cancer or not, gold nanoparticles would interact with the acetic acid to create different colors.

-For instance, if a sample had retrieved a lot of acetic acids that were used in the test, this would mean that no gelling occurred and that there was 'no cancer' present in the sample, in this case, the test would show up as red. (much like the vial on the left, in the photo).
+For instance, if a sample had retrieved a lot of acetic acids, no gelling would occur and 'no cancer' would be present; in this case, the test would show up as red. (much like the vial on the left in the photo).

 However, if there was a sign of cancer found in the cervix, the test would reveal a different color other than red because more gelling occurred.